jacobsimpson/jt/roadmap.md

 # Roadmap

+- Looks like string comparisons aren't working.
+Make it work: `echo "ab\ncd\nde" | ./jt '=="ab"'`
+- make this a valid shortcut: `jt '%1'`
+- 0o127
+- Add support for booleans
+- Add support for duration
+- these kinds of regular expressions should work: |things.|
+- implement a `now` keyword.
+- implement negative column addressing. %-1 will address the last column, %-2 will address the second to last column.
 - Parser specific errors that can turn into useful user output.
 Right now, generic errors are used everywhere, and when it is printed out at the top level, it isn't very helpful.